andreasspindler/Libpreempt/README.md

 : A scheduler class allows tasks within a process to run under a clearly defined algorithm.

-Unlike the C++ standard library this library is designed for POSIX systems.
+Unlike the C++ standard library *Libpreempt* is designed for POSIX systems.
 `preempt::thread` has the same interface as `std::thread` but with an optional priority and a scheduling policy.
-If 0 and SCHED_OTHER is used (the defaults) then it works like `std::thread`.

-Both classes, `std::thread` and `preempt::thread` spawn a system thread in the constructor and run in cooperation with other threads within a process.

 ## Unit test driver (Pudding)